22-28703567-C-T

 Variant summary

 Our verdict is Pathogenic.
-Variant got 22 ACMG points: 22P and 0B.
-PVS1PM2PP3_StrongPP5_Very_Strong
+The variant received 18 ACMG points: 18P and 0B.
+PVS1PM2PP5_Very_Strong

-The NM_007194.4(CHEK2):c.847-1G>A variant causes a splice acceptor change.
+The NM_007194.4(CHEK2):c.847-1G>A variant causes a splice acceptor, intron change.
 The variant allele was found at a frequency of 0.000000712 in 1,403,684 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a pathogenic outcome for this variant.
 3/3 splice prediction tools predicting alterations to normal splicing.
 Variant has been reported in ClinVar as Likely pathogenic (★★).

 Frequency